 Normative Ethics (a topic I think about often)

 What can we ground normative ethics in that will be true in all situations?

 Good consequences are the end goal but we often use non-consequences based tools (rules, virtues) in day to day moral decision making. (thinking fast and consequentially)

-It makes sense we have non-consequence based strong beliefs (no stealing, no murder, be loyal) but that is because we evolved to solve real-world problems to help us survive, not theoretical ones.
+It makes sense that we have strong non-consequence based beliefs (no stealing, no murder, be loyal) but that is because we evolved to solve real-world problems to help us survive, not theoretical problems.

-The goal we should aim for (what we mean by good consequences) is to do what an all caring, knowing, rational mind would do/ want.
+The outcome or consequence we should aim for (what we mean by good consequences) is what an All Caring, Knowing, Rational Mind would prefer.
 ACKRM.
-This does not need to exist, nor does it as far as I know.
-But we can make better guesses in regards to what would get us closer to what ACKRM would do/want.
+This does not need to exist, but we can make better guesses in regards to what would get us closer to the outcome an ACKRM would want.